-It isn’t just a trend — Applicant Tracking systems (ATS) are here to stay.
+It isn’t just a trend — Applicant Tracking Systems (ATS) are here to stay.
 Reports from the past few years suggest that up to 75% of companies use an ATS, including nearly 100% of Fortune 500 companies.
-Luckily, getting your resume past the screener isn’t as hard as you may think.
-This guide contains everything you need to know about how to beat the Applicant Tracking System and get your resume into the hands of a hiring manager.
+Luckily, getting your resume past the ATS bot isn’t as hard as you may think.
+This guide contains everything you need to know about how to beat Applicant Tracking Systems and get your resume into the hands of a hiring manager.

 Applicant Tracking Systems are automated programs that scan resumes for specific keywords and filter out any that don’t meet their criteria.
-But even the ATS isn’t perfect — in fact, most hiring managers admit that some qualified candidates are probably being filtered out.
+But resume tracking systems aren't perfect — in fact, most hiring managers admit that some qualified candidates are probably being filtered out.

 How do Applicant Tracking Systems actually work?

 Here’s a look at an Applicant Tracking System in action: